The company

 This takes the most time.
 The CTO wants to churn out as much code as possible.
 They want to make the company’s ideas tangible as soon as possible, so that they can test the validity of their ideas in the real world.

-While architecture is always important in programming, the CTO doesn’t spend much time on it.
-The architecture is often drawn on a proverbial napkin - or it even only exists in the head of the CTO.
+While tech strategy is always important in programming, the CTO doesn’t spend much time on it.
+The tech strategy is often drawn on a proverbial napkin - or it even only exists in the head of the CTO.

 - Team alignment